 Home Warranty Coverage for HVAC Systems and More

 Even with regular maintenance, your air conditioner may inexplicably stop working.
-If you have First American home warranty coverage for your system, you can simply call or login to your Homeowner Account to request service.
-And First American home warranties do not have a cap on refrigerant.
-With no dollar limit on refrigerant replacement, and the cost on the rise, you can rest assured that you’re covered no matter how much refrigerant the system needs.
+If you have First American home warranty coverage for your system, you can simply call or log in to your Homeowner Account to request service.
+First American also offers home warranty plans that do not have caps on refrigerant, so with the cost of refrigerant rising you can rest assured that you’re covered no matter how much refrigerant the system needs.

 Don’t have a home warranty?
 It’s important to consider what it can cost you to repair or replace your system–you may be shocked to find out how expensive it can be.
-First American Home Warranty tracks repair and replacement costs for our customers.
-Take a look at what the company spent on costs associated with air conditioning for our customers in 2019.*
+Take a look at these repair and replacement costs.
+Without a home warranty, when your HVAC system breaks down, you could pay hundreds to thousands of dollars for repairs or a replacement.

 Want to find out how to get your air conditioner covered?
 Get a free First American Home Warranty quote.